Ramón Lista: Santa Cruz 1887–92

 Lista succeeded Carlos María Moyano as governor of Santa Cruz from 1887 to 1892.

 In 1890 he navigated up the Santa Cruz River in a steam boat to Argentino Lake.

 At this time Ramón Lista's wife and two young daughters lived at his home in Temperley, Buenos Aires while Lista alternated between his governor's house in Río Gallegos and his Tehuelche common-law wife Koila in an encampment at Paso del Roble, forty leagues away.
-Koila gave him a daughter, Ramona Cecilia Lista.
+Koila bore him a daughter, Ramona Cecilia Lista.

 In 1890 his legal wife, Agustina Pastora Andrade, learned of her husband's parallel family in Patagonia.

 Heartbroken, she locked herself in the house for months on end, before leaving her two daughters in the care of her mother and committing suicide with a revolver on 10 February 1891.